zijing2/BIA660/Final/README.md

 # in the future
 1. Add more trainning same (sample quantity)
 2. Let more people to do the sample aggrement (sample quality)
 3. As long as the data sample incresing, the CNN training time processing increase as well.
-So we will put it into a distributed system.
+So we will put it into a distributed system
+4. change the sentiment and review quality classification to regression.
+We can even change the labels classification to regression as well.